I know what you’re thinking...

 If you instead focus on “feeding” your marriage, regardless of what your partner did or didn’t do, it will grow and thrive.

 Slow down!
 That would be my advice to a couple who is on the brink of divorce or separation.
-So many couples rush towards a break-up or divorce rather than taking the time to work through their issues and see what might be possible to save the marriage.
+So many couples rush towards a break-up or divorce rather than taking the time to work through their issues and see what might be possible to fix marriage problems and save the relationship.

 To borrow from a sports metaphor, couples feel better when they “leave it all on the field” before they split.
 In other words, they are better prepared for life after divorce if they first try everything possible to make the marriage work.